Terry goes to Libya, and Jane thinks he has forgotten her.

 "That's funny, he said that as well."

 "Did he?"
-I looked at him as if I didn't believe him, or didn't care.
+She looked at him as if she didn't believe him, or didn't care.

 "It wasn't like that.
 Why did he say that?"

 "He says lots of things in our room.
 Said he takes you out now and then because you look sad and lonely."